- A -

 SITE WORK – the location or place of a plot of ground set aside for a particular type of land use.

-SKILLED NURSING – a type of senior housing which offers on–site medical care.
+SKILLED NURSING – a type of senior housing that offers on–site medical care.

 SOLE PROPRIETORSHIP – ownership of a business, with no formal entity as a vehicle or structure.